dcloud/graymalkin-lane/command-line/lecture-notes.md

 traceroute www.apple.com
 ```

-**Takeaway:** We can see how our data is routed over the internet.
+**Takeaway:** We can see how our data is routed over the Internet.
 Try it at home!